Formula 2 driver Anthoine Hubert killed in crash at Belgian Grand Prix

 The Frenchman's car was hit at high speed by Juan-Manuel Correa's at Spa-Francorchamps.
 They were treated by emergency medical crews before being taken to a medical center.

-Humbert, 22, died at 6:45 p.m. local time, the FIA said, while American Correa remains in a stable condition and is being treated at the CHU Liege hospital.
+Humbert, 22, died at 6:45 p.m. local time, the FIA said, while American Correa remains in a stable condition and is being treated at the Centre Hospitalier Universitaire (CHU) de Liege hospital.

 The third driver involved, France's Giuliano Alesi, was declared fit at the medical center.
-The race was canceled soon after the crash on lap two.
+The race was canceled soon after the crash occurred on lap two.

 Formula 2 is a feeder series for Formula One and is seen as the final step before progressing to F1.